tornadoweb/tornado/docs/index.rst

   non-blocking DNS resolver that can be used when threads are not appropriate.

-**Platforms**: Tornado should run on any Unix-like platform, although for the best performance and scalability only Linux (with ``epoll``) and BSD (with ``kqueue``) are recommended for production deployment (even though Mac OS X is derived from BSD and supports kqueue, its networking performance is generally poor so it is recommended only for development use).
-Tornado will also run on Windows, although this configuration is not officially supported and is recommended only for development use.
-Without reworking Tornado IOLoop interface, it's not possible to add a native Tornado Windows IOLoop implementation or leverage Windows' IOCP support from frameworks like AsyncIO or Twisted.
+**Platforms**: Tornado is designed for Unix-like platforms, with best performance and scalability on systems supporting ``epoll`` (Linux), ``kqueue`` (BSD/macOS), or ``/dev/poll`` (Solaris).

+Tornado will also run on Windows, although this configuration is not officially supported or recommended for production use.
+Some features are missing on Windows (including multi-process mode) and scalability is limited (Even though Tornado is built on ``asyncio``, which supports Windows, Tornado does not use the APIs that are necessary for scalable networking on Windows).

 Documentation
 -------------